-How you catch leptospirosis
+How you get leptospirosis

-Leptospirosis is spread in the pee of infected animals – most commonly rats, mice, cows, pigs and dogs.
+Leptospirosis is spread in the pee of infected animals, most commonly rats, mice, cows, pigs and dogs.

-You can catch it if:
+You can get leptospirosis if:

-- you touch an infected animal's blood or flesh – usually from working with animals or animal parts
+- you touch an infected animal's blood or flesh, usually from working with animals or animal parts

 It's very rare to get leptospirosis from pets, other people or bites.

-Non-urgent advice: See a GP if you might have been exposed to infected pee and you have:
+You might have been exposed to infected pee, water, or soil and have:

 - a headache

-- feeling and being sick
+- been feeling sick or being sick

 - red eyes

-- loss of appetite
+- a loss of appetite

-Ask for an urgent appointment if you have:
+Urgent advice: Ask for an urgent GP appointment or get help from NHS 111 if you have:

 Treatment from a GP